-These offers mirror the research activities at Constructor University, Schaffhausen Institute of Technology (SIT) and of the involved faculty.
+These offers mirror the research activities at Constructor University and the involved faculty.
 Thereby, excellent teaching competence is guaranteed and hands-on experiences from the forefront of the state of the art in research and industry are provided.
 In addition, breakthrough applications such as Quantum Informatics will be covered.